apiobuild/docs/content/docs/apps/chopin/analyze-order/index.md

    - Under "Formatting style, choose what the cell will look like when conditions are met.
 4. Click Done.

+You can be really creative and set up multiple conditional formatting to fit your needs!

+{{< alert icon="💡" text="Read more about conditional formatting on Google Support →" ext-href="https://support.google.com/docs/answer/78413" >}}

 #### Example

 1. If I'd like to see failed transactions, I could set up conditional formatting for the `event_type` column and make a rule that highlight cells if *text contains* "failed."